Fitna (word): Classical Arabic

 Edward William Lane, in his Arabic-English Lexicon compiled from various traditional Arabic lexicographical sources available in Cairo in the mid-19th-century, reported that "to burn" is the "primary signification" of the verb.
 The verb then came to be applied to the smelting of gold and silver.
 It was extended to mean causing one to enter into fire and into a state of punishment or affliction.
 Thus, one says that something caused one to enter al-fitna, i.e. trial, affliction, etc., or more generally, an affliction whereby some good or evil quality is put to the test.
 Lane glosses the noun fitna as meaning a trial, a probation, affliction, distress or hardship, and says that "the sum total of its meaning in the language of the Arabs" is an affliction whereby one is tried, proved or tested.

-The definitions offered by Lane match those suggested by Badawi and Haleem in their dictionary of Qur'anic usage.
+The definitions offered by Lane match those suggested by Badawi and Haleem in their dictionary of Quranic usage.
 They gloss the triliteral root as having the following meanings: "to purify gold and silver by smelting them; to burn; to put to the test, to afflict (in particular as a means of testing someone's endurance); to disrupt the peace of a community; to tempt, to seduce, to allure, to infatuate."